LaxarJS/shop-demo/docs/tutorials/03_application_flow.md

 At the moment our layout only has one column.
 The final version of our [ShopDemo](http://laxarjs.github.io/shop-demo/#/shopDemo) has a header, three columns and a footer.
-The header will contain a logo, an _ArticleSearchBoxWidget_ to filter articles, and the _HeadlineWidget_ we already created.
+The header will contain a logo, an _article-search-box-widget_ to filter articles, and the _headline-widget_ we already created.
-The main contents consist of an _ArticleBrowserWidget_ to view matching articles, an _ArticleTeaserWidget_ for details on a specific item and a _ShoppingCartWidget_ to keep track of what will be "bought".
+The main contents consist of an _article-browser-widget_ to view matching articles, an _article-teaser-widget_ for details on a specific item and a _shopping-cart-widget_ to keep track of what will be "bought".

 We delete the template files from the folder `application/layouts` and create our own [application layout](../../application/layouts/application/default.theme/application.html) with associated [styles](https://github.com/LaxarJS/shop-demo/blob/feature/5-documentation-add-manual-references/application/layouts/application/default.theme/css/application.css).
 Then, we change both of the pages to use the new layout: